 - General: lacking depth, insight, or a unique perspective.

-- Politically correct: not venturing any controversial opinions, and safe.
+- Politically correct: not venturing any controversial opinions.

-- Accuracy: we’ve said it before and we’ll say it again, but AI is perfectly capable of spitting out incorrect information.
+- Hallucinatory: we’ve said it before and we’ll say it again: AI is perfectly capable of spitting out incorrect information.

-- Well written: perfect grammatically, but lacking the signature touches you’d expect from a human writer.
+- Grammatical: fine grammatically, but lacking the signature touches you’d expect from a human writer.

-- Structure: probably repetitive or formulaic, as AI algorithms are literally designed to follow a certain pattern.
+- Formulaic: AI algorithms are designed to follow a certain pattern.

-- Hyperbole: some of the conclusions written by AI are exaggerated and touristy.
+- Hyperbole: some of the conclusions written by AI are exaggerated, tending towards the platitudinal.

 And it’s also about context: has someone sent you something marked by any of the above, unusually?

-To exemplify the differences between ChatGPT and human writing.
-Here’s ChatGPT itself on how to spot if an article was written with generative AI:
+To illustrate the differences between ChatGPT and human writing, a little more.
+Here’s ChatGPT itself on how to spot if an article was written with generative AI.
+You’ll note some of the signs from the list above, like the double adjectives!

 To Conclude: